There’s nothing quite like the theatre of Formula One.

 Just three laps later, the gap had expanded to nearly 15 seconds and by this point, he was unbeatable.
 The stunning drive earned him the nickname “Regenmeister” (“Rainmaster”), and it became Michael Schumacher’s first Ferrari victory.

-Due to the treacherous heavy rain — it’s questionable whether the race would have even been allowed to start today — only six cars finished the race and only Schumacher’s fellow podium race winners were on the same lap as him by the chequered flag.
+Due to the treacherous heavy rain — it’s questionable whether the race would have even been allowed to start under today's FIA rules — only six cars finished and only Schumacher’s fellow podium race winners were on the same lap as him by the chequered flag.

 Spanish Grand Prix

 Singapore is spectacular enough all on its own.
-But throw in a Formula 1 race smack in the city centre as night falls, and you have something truly special.
+But throw in a Formula 1 race smack-bang in the middle of the city centre as night falls, and you have something truly special.

 Singapore Grand Prix